 Performance factors include the equivalent availability factor (EAF), the equivalent maintenance outage factor (EMOF), the equivalent planned outage factor (EPOF) and the equivalent forced outage factor (EFOF).
 These four factors add to 100 percent for any generating unit.
 The EAF is the proportion of hours in a year when a unit is available to generate at full capacity while the three outage factors include all the hours when a unit is unavailable.
 The EMOF is the proportion of hours in a year when a unit is unavailable because of maintenance outages and maintenance deratings.
 The EPOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.
-The EFOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.
-The EFOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.
-The EFOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.
+The EFOF is the proportion of hours in a year when a unit is unavailable because of forced outages and forced deratings.